bquast/BeamerGeneva/README.md

 The `beamcolorthemgeneva.sty` file contains the instructions for colortheming.
 The `GI.png` file is the logo for the Graduate Institute theme.
 The `CFD.png` file is the logo the CFD theme.

-To use the theme *only once*, simply place the files in the folder of your tex file.
+To use the theme *only once*, simply place the files in the folder of your `.tex` file.

 In order to install the package properly, copy the files to the `colortheme` folder of your `TeX` distribution.
 This folder can usually be found in: